Aliases for ARFGEF1 Gene

 GeneCards Summary for ARFGEF1 Gene

 ARFGEF1 (ADP Ribosylation Factor Guanine Nucleotide Exchange Factor 1) is a Protein Coding gene.
-Diseases associated with ARFGEF1 include Hypertrophy Of Breast and Joubert Syndrome 21 and Generalized Epilepsy With Febrile Seizures Plus, Type 6.
+Diseases associated with ARFGEF1 include Joubert Syndrome 21 and Generalized Epilepsy With Febrile Seizures Plus, Type 6.
 Among its related pathways are Endocytosis.
 Gene Ontology (GO) annotations related to this gene include binding and guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is ARFGEF2.

 UniProtKB/Swiss-Prot Summary for ARFGEF1 Gene